 I’ve been talking for years about how I wanted to get a tattoo for Gracie, knowing that it was one way for me to keep Gracie with me forever in a more physical sense.
 The emergency vet was so wonderful during the process and managed to capture Gracie's paw prints in ink and also as a mold.
 I know I'll be including her print along with some sentimental things like her nickname, G-money because we went to the vet A LOT!
 I also want to add a celestial chart because our lives revolved around her schedule.
 There will also be color!

 I’ve been toying around with some ideas for a watercolor tattoo.
 I’m attracted to the idea of using yellow, pink, and purple because it reminds me of summer and the beautiful sunsets I would experience spending time outside with Gracie.

 To process my grief and unpack my emotions, and also to begin thinking about that future tattoo, I grabbed my inks and explored colors.

 The beauty of alcohol inks is the ability to free flow and experiment with colors.
 Sometimes the colors work, and other times it can be a huge mess.
 I’m never afraid of the outcome – I only feel the colors and my emotions.
 I wanted to feel happy again.
 To explore the joy my dog brought to my life and bring a small sense of comfort back into my heart.
 I think I accomplished that feeling.

-Gracie’s Adventure is currently available in my shop, and I hope it brings light and happiness to someone’s office or home because it has brought me so much joy.
+Gracie’s Adventure is no longer available but many other pieces are available in my shop.
+I hope it brings light and happiness to someone’s office or home because it has brought me so much joy.